16 of the world’s most endangered animals

 The southern Vietnam box turtle, Zhou’s box turtle, the Indochinese box turtle, and the yellow-headed box turtle are also among the critically endangered.

-Many other types of turtles around the world are critically endangered as well.
+Many other types of turtles and tortoises around the world are critically endangered as well.

 Lemurs

-Are lemurs endangered?
+Lemurs are primates found only in Madagascar.
 There are dozens of lemur species, and around two dozen of them are critically endangered, meaning they face imminent threats to their survival as a species.
+Habitat loss and degradation are primary threats to lemurs’ survival—about 25% of Madagascar’s tree cover has been lost since just the year 2000, as of 2024.

 Can you have a lemur as a pet?
 No, you should not have a lemur as a pet.
 Even though they are famous for their adorable appearances, lemurs are wild animals and are not suitable as pets.
 It is particularly important to discourage the trade and trafficking of lemurs because so many species are critically endangered.